mcherif/plant-disease-llm-assistant/README.md

 An LLM-powered assistant that helps identify plant disease issues and provides guidance by retrieving from a curated knowledge base (docs, PDFs, web pages).
 It combines classic and vector retrieval with an LLM to provide grounded answers.

 > Note: The Gradio app (src/app_gradio.py) is the working, maintained end-to-end interface.
-Streamlit and FastAPI are used for component tests and are not maintained for full end-to-end usage.
+Streamlit is also working but may not be maintained throughout all commits.
+FastAPI are used for component tests only.

 ## Quick start (Docker)